apo1967/voteapp-server-graphql/readme.md

 This Spring Boot GraphQL server implements the GraphQL schema and underlying model of the original Node.js based server of the React example app of the React learning book [React](https://reactbuch.de/) written by [Nils Hartmann](https://nilshartmann.net/) and [Oliver Zeigermann](https://zeigermann.eu/).

-The original Node.js based server and the React app that is using it can be found at the [Github repository](https://github.com/reactbuch/vote-example-v2).
+The original Node.js based server and the React app that is using it can be found at their [Github repository](https://github.com/reactbuch/vote-example-v2).

 #### Configuration